 National Council Announces 2017 Legislative Award Winners

-The National Council for Behavioral Health is pleased to announce this year’s legislative honorees for Hill Day 2017.
+The National Council for Mental Wellbeing is pleased to announce this year’s legislative honorees for Hill Day 2017.
 Each legislator is being recognized for his or her hard work and dedicated commitment to the mental health and addiction community.
 The National Council will honor each legislator this year at National Council Hill Day October 2-3 in Washington, D.C.

 This year’s Behavioral Health Champions are:

 Congresswoman Lynn Jenkins, Kansas

 - Congresswoman Lynn Jenkins will be retiring at the end of this Congress.
 In her near decade of public service in the US House of Representatives, Rep. Jenkins has been an incredible champion of mental health and addiction issues, raising the profile of their importance among her colleagues.
 She also has been a staunch advocate of the Mental Health First Aid program, sponsoring its authorization and supporting its federal funding over the last several years.
 The National Council is thrilled to be honoring her once more at Hill Day 2017 and recognizing her dedicated service to the mental health and addictions community.

 Senator Susan Collins, Maine

 - From the very beginning of the health care debate this year, Senator Susan Collins made clear her support for the Medicaid program and on numerous occasions voted to protect and preserve the program for millions of Americans.
 The National Council is thrilled to recognizing her for her courageous actions this year to protect Medicaid and preserve it for people living with addiction and mental illness.